dkrylovsb/drupal-coding-challenge/README.md

 Please develop a _custom_ Drupal module that will render a list of pages that were modified on a _current day_:
 * Please develop a _Block_ module
 * Ensure your module shows up in the Module Listing
-* Include a Drupal test case for your module
+* Include a Drupal test case for your module i.e. Unit Tests.
-* Use Drupal 7 or 8
+* Use Drupal 8 preferably.

 We do understand your time is valuable and therefore tried to keep the scope of this challenge to 1-2 hours.
 The goal is to see your approach to the problem and your coding style rather than delivering a specific set of features.
+Note that you will be expected to do a short demo of the code and unit test via screenshare.

 Thank you for your interest in SemanticBits!